Gulistan, Balochistan

 Gulistan (Pashto and گلستان) is a town and tehsil headquarters of the Qilla Abdullah District in the Balochistan province of Pakistan.
 It is located 8 km from the Pakistan-Afghanistan border.
 Gulistan envelopes many tribes like the Achakzais, Kakars, Tareens and Syeds.
 It is located at 30°36'26"N, 66°35'2"E at an elevation of 1,481 metres (4,862 feet).
 Gulistan has a reputation for its fresh fruit.

+Fiction

+Gulistan served as partial inspiration for the land of Afghulistan in the Conan the Barbarian mythos.